Thousand Pillar Temple Telangana

 Thousand pillar temple is one of the oldest temples in south India is located in telangana state.
 It is located at hanamakonda town.
 This temple signifies that the ancient people are an excellent architect.

 The temple looks like a star shape and has the three major shrines inside.
-These three major shrines are called as “Trikutalayam”.
-As the name defines, it consists of thousand pillars and each pillar is beautifully carved.
-Some of the sculptures describes the ancient epics.
+These three major shrines are called as & "Trikutalayam".
 People can view gods anywhere in the temple.
 At the entrance of lord Shiva shrine, a giant bull Nandi carving is seen.
 Apart from this, many rock-cut monuments is seen.

 You can get the blessings of lord Shiva, lord Vishnu and lord Surya from 5AM to 9PM.